-Each yellow, round, biconvex, film-coated tablet, debossed with "2.5" on one side and plain on the reverse side, contains letrozole 2.5 mg.
+Each yellow, round, biconvex, film-coated tablet, debossed with "2.5" on one side and plain on the other, contains letrozole 2.5 mg.
 Nonmedicinal ingredients: FD&C Yellow No. 6 Aluminum Lake, magnesium stearate, polyethylene glycol, polyvinyl alcohol, silicified microcrystalline cellulose, sodium starch glycollate, talc, titanium dioxide, and yellow iron oxide.

 Who should NOT take this medication?

 - are allergic to letrozole or any ingredients of the medication